Our Leadership: Counting Coup

 Marlene Poor Bear is Oglala Lakota and received her Bachelor of Art degree in Lakota Leadership from Oglala Lakota College in May 2024.
 She is a grandmother who has lived in Rapid City for over 20 years and is originally from the Martin community of the Pine Ridge reservation.
 During the pandemic, Marlene and her grandchildren delivered meals to the relatives in quarantine and isolation during the COVID pandemic, and practices direct aid every day for the community on and off the reservations.
 She is a devoted relative, an AIM warrior woman and an active part of the Mni Luzahan community.
 She keeps the legacy of her beloved brothers alive through her community activism and leadership.

-Santanah Brave-Seda, Youth Representative
+Santanah Brave-Seda, Director

 Natalie Stites Means, JD, Executive Director